Yasin Mishaui

 Yasin Mishaui (Bulgarian: Ясин Мишауи) (born 21 July 1975) is a Bulgarian former footballer of partial Arab descent.

 Career

 Born in Sofia, the son of a Bulgarian mother and a Sudanese father, Mishaui has played for a number of professional teams in the country, including Balkan Botevgrad, Botev Plovdiv, Belasitsa, Iskar, Conegliano German, FC Bankya, and Vitosha Bistritsa.
 He also had a spell in Greece.
 Given that he had not made appearances for Bulgarian national sides, in 2004 he received an offer to represent the national team of Sudan, but eventually this did not materialize.

-He was the manager of Vitosha Bistritsa for more than 7 years, leading them to their first ever promotion to the second tier of Bulgarian football and winning Bulgaria amateur cup in 2013.
+He was the manager of Vitosha Bistritsa for more than 7 years, leading them to their first ever promotion to the second tier of Bulgarian football and winning the Bulgaria Amateur Cup in 2013.
 He also at one point coached current Bulgarian Prime Minister Boyko Borisov.
 In March 2014, Nikolay Todorov replaced Mishaui at the helm of the "Bistritsa tigers".